calda/windowfasting.app/faq.md

 {% include section.html name="Table of Contents" %}
  - {% include link.html name="What is an eating window?" %}
  - {% include link.html name="Why can't my eating window be longer than 20 hours?" %}
+ - {% include link.html name="Does Window sync my data between my iPhone and my iPad?" %}

 {% include section.html name="What is an eating window?" %}